-In truth, most of the material presented was a rerun of the NNUF materials with of course, more reference to the Thames situation.
-I must say, though, that this time the EA presenters did try not to just read through their previously provided material but to give what proved to be good summaries.
-The overview of Thames work being undertaken now and in the near future was particularly impressive and it is clear that the additional funding provided was being well used.
+The online meeting of TNUF in October was, rather like the recent NNUF meeting, yet another example of how not to use the available technology – in this case a voice-only system was used, with most users being muted until being asked if they had any queries, following the EA presentations.
+Those who said they did were then noted and given time to comment, but there was really no opportunity for any proper debate, and most queries answered by: “We will take that up after the meeting”.
+In truth, most of the material presented was a rerun of the NNUF materials with, of course, more reference to the Thames situation.
+I must say, though, that this time the EA presenters did try not to just read through their previously provided material, but to give what proved to be good summaries.
+The overview of Thames work being undertaken now and in the near future was particularly impressive and it is clear that the additional funding provided is being well used.